top of page

 Factor 3:

 How close your piano is to the proper tuning curve; especially in the high tension section (see Figure 3 and 4).
-If your piano is closer to what is depicted in figure 3, expect fewer tunings to get your piano sounding great and holding its tune well.
-If your piano is closer to figure 4, expect many more tunings before your piano stabilizes and holds its tune well.
+If your piano is closer to what is depicted in Figure 3, expect fewer tunings to get your piano sounding great and holding its tune well.
+If your piano is closer to Figure 4, expect many more tunings before your piano stabilizes and holds its tune well.

 Factor 4:

-Proper Tuning Curve (in tune)
+Proper Tuning Curve

 (Figure 3)

-Improper Tuning Curve (very far out of tune)
+Improper Tuning Curve

 (Figure 4)